albertz/python-preloaded/README.md

 ## Method 1: Fork server

 Start CPython and import the libraries.
-The keep the process running as a fork server.
+Then keep the process running as a fork server.
 Whenever a new instance it needed, we make a fork (`os.fork`), and apply a similar logic as [reptyr](https://github.com/nelhage/reptyr).
 Some technical details are [here](docs/pty-details.md).